EddieCunningham/generax/README.md

                       test_every=1000,          # Test interval
                       retrain=True)             # Retrain from checkpoint
 ```
-See the tutorial for an example.
+See the examples folder for more details.